Texas124/ZZZ-Integrity-Autopatch-Release/README.md

 ## Credits
 Thanks to:
 - [discord: arke8195](https://github.com/yeonjunq/IWALY_ZZZ) for the fetch link and decrypt key
-- discord: wilgrand for helpiing with docs and troubleshooting
+- discord: wilgrand for helping with docs and troubleshooting
-- discord: integrated_graphics_card for finding the main issue
-- And all support from [ZZZ Bug Help](https://discord.gg/9QEuAZNhfX) discord server.
+- discord: integrated_graphics_card for finding the main issue And all support from [ZZZ Bug Help](https://discord.gg/9QEuAZNhfX) discord server.